dwhiffing/fury/content/nato/us/navy/amphibious/usmc-air/body.md

 or Hellfire missiles.

 **UH-1N**: Twin Huey.
-HMLA (Marine Helicopter Light Attack) Sqns are equipped both with the Whiskey Cobra and the UH-1N Huey.
-These two aircraft work together to provide ground support with the Huey conducting the reconnaissance and observation while the Cobra maneuvers to the best engagement position before exposing itself.
-In the USMC Reserve each Sqn is equipped with a single aircraft but they are grouped for operations.
+HMLA (Marine Helicopter Light Attack) Sqns are equipped with both the Whiskey Cobra and the UH-1N Huey.
+These two aircraft work together to provide ground support with the Huey conducting reconnaissance and observation while the Cobra maneuvers to the best engagement position before exposing itself.
+In the USMC Reserve each Sqn is equipped with a single aircraft type but they are grouped for operations.

 <table>